juniorsundarCasual/TGT/vault/volume-5.chapter-400.md

 "There's nothing wrong in being a girl.
 But the fact of the matter is that Shuri isn't!
 Why is this so hard to understand?"
 Elder Nara grumbled in exhaustion.
 "He is just confused after living such a clandestine life for so long since his birth."

 "That's not fair," Marie responded with a mildly hurt expression on her face.
-"Just because someone doesn't confirm to what is normal, doesn't mean that they are confused."
+"Just because someone doesn't conform to what is normal, doesn't mean that they are confused."

 "What IS normal anyway?"
 Sect Leader Larks said while chiming in.
 "If by normal, you are referring to what is average, then sure, we can say that what Shuri is experiencing is not normal.
 It doesn't make it wrong, right?
 Is the fact that she finds herself relating more with the female sex causing harm to anyone else?"